biojs/edu/series/graduates/20_basics.md

 1) Our input data
 -----------------

 We will parse the list of everyone who completed this tutorial.
-This list is available as [github repo](https://github.com/biojs-edu/tutorial-graduates/blob/master/list) and you can add yourself to the list afterwards ;-)
+This list is available as [git repo](https://gitlab.com/biojs-edu/tutorial-graduates/blob/master/list) and you can add yourself to the list afterwards ;-)

 It is structured as following: